Richard Grayson (academic)

 Richard Sean Grayson (born 18 April 1969 in Hemel Hempstead) is a British historian.
-He is currently the Head of School of Education, Humanities and Languages at Oxford Brookes University.
+He is currently Dean of the Faculty of Humanities and Social Sciences at Birkbeck, University of London.

 Education

 Grayson was educated at Lime Walk Primary School, Hemel Hempstead (Comprehensive) School, the University of East Anglia (1st Class BA Honours in English and American History), and The Queen’s College, Oxford (Doctor of Philosophy in Modern History).

 Academic research

 His historical research is currently concentrated on Ireland and the First World War, with his most important books being Belfast Boys: How Unionists and Nationalists Fought and Died Together in the First World War (Continuum, 2009) and Dublin's Great Wars: The First World War, the Easter Rising and the Irish Revolution (Cambridge University Press, 2018).
 He also edited At War with the 16th (Irish) Division, 1914-18: The Staniforth Letters (2012) and co-edited (with Fearghal McGarry) Remembering 1916: The Easter Rising, the Somme and the Politics of Memory in Ireland (2016).
 Previous work includes books on Austen Chamberlain’s term of office as foreign secretary and the inter-war Liberal Party, and articles on Leo Amery and appeasement, the Channel Tunnel project, and Mods and Rockers in the 1960s.

 Grayson was involved in a number of First World War centenary projects.
 He was the chair of the Academy Advisory Group for the digital projects run by the Imperial War Museums, including Operation War Diary and Lives of the First World War.
 He was an Associate Member of the First World War Centenary Committee in Northern Ireland and contributed to the two-part Ireland’s Great War first broadcast on BBC 1 Northern Ireland in February 2015.
 He co-edits the IrelandWW1 website and was involved in the Living Legacies 1914-1918 First World War Engagement Centre.
 Work as part of this included leading a walking tour of West Belfast around sites connected with First World War veterans.